 KL Sentral is less than 15 minutes away by car.

 Mont Kiara's immediate neighbours are Desa Sri Hartamas, Sri Hartamas, Dutamas, and North Kiara.

-As you can see, Mont Kiara is nestled amongst some of the poshest neighbourhoods in the Klang Valley and is within easy access of job centres like KLCC, KL Sentral, Bangsar, Damansara Heights, Mutiara Damansara, and Bandar Utama.
-A high concentration of multinational companies are to be found in these areas.
+It should be evident by now that Mont Kiara is nestled amongst some of the poshest neighbourhoods in the Klang Valley and is within easy access of job centres like KLCC, KL Sentral, Bangsar, Damansara Heights, Mutiara Damansara, and Bandar Utama where a high concentration of multinational companies can be found.

 In terms of a strategic location, this is as good as it gets.

 #5 Plenty of Choices for the Home Buyer